WSU-kduncan/ceg3120-Egg-Roll/Project0/git-guide.md

   - The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
   - `git merge [branch name]`
 - **pull**
-  -The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
+  - The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
   - `git pull`
 - **branch**
   - A branch represents an independent line of development.
 Branches serve as an abstraction for the edit/stage/commit process.